 The Ch’nook Gatherings are focused on themes of leadership.
 The Fall Gathering will look at leadership from a high-level perspective and is hosted at UBC.
-The Spring Gathering will narrow the scope to specific issues facing the business sector as it pertains to Aboriginal people.
+The Spring Gathering will narrow the scope to specific issues facing the business sector as it pertains to Indigenous people.
 Scholars will network and join a larger community of Indigenous business students from the region.

 "The Ch'nook program connected me to fellow business students at a critical point in my educational path.
-I was the lone Aboriginal business student at the University of Victoria at the time and it was an incredibly isolating experience.
+I was the lone Indigenous business student at the University of Victoria at the time and it was an incredibly isolating experience.
 Being given the opportunity to meet with fellow students across the province was inspirational and gave me the energy to continue.

 - Lisa Pender (deWit), University of Victoria,